aeternity/aeternity/docs/configuration.md

  - If using RocksDB, `db_path` should not point to an NTFS volume (like a mapped windows drive in WSL or volume mounts in Docker for Windows).
  - You can not switch the backend of an existing DB.
  - Upgrading a node will automatically upgrade the DB structure.
   Downgrades would require an empty db and a full blockchain sync.
- - Nodes can not simultaneously work with the same db files.
+ - Nodes can not simultaneously work with the same DB files.
   However it is possible to make snapshots which could be used to speed up syncing of new nodes.
- - Initial sync might take a lot of time and heavily depends on CPU/IOPS.
+ - Initial sync might take a lot of time and that heavily depends on the available CPU/IOPS.
- - Starting a node will trigger a db tables check that might be slow on certain configurations.
+ - Restarting a node might be slow on certain configurations due to intensive DB consistency checks.